1. News

 Read time:

-So, what do these HMRC R&D letters look like?
+So, what do HMRC R&D letters look like?
 What are they actually asking for?
 And most importantly, what do you need to do?

 Deciphering correspondence from HMRC isn’t always simple, so we’ll look at some of the types of correspondence you might receive and some of the common jargon you’ll find within.